SecureSECO/SearchSECOController/README.md

 `docker run --name=controller-container --network=host -d --restart=always controller-image`
 This will start the container in detached mode and it will restart automatically.
 This is perfect for when you just want to start the worker node.
 If you want to see the console and be able to issue the stop command you should use the following command:
 `docker run --name=controller-container --network=host -i controller-image`

+In order to use other commands with Docker you can remove the `, "start"` from the last line of the dockerfile and then use the same build command to build the image and then the interactive run command to run the program.
+It will then listen for a command input, so any command can be put in.

 # License